Kernix13/beginner-git-commands/README.md

 gh repo create project-name
 ```

 I get an error for the use of `&&` and `gh` so just create an empty repo.
+You need to install something called GitHub CLI (not interested).

 ## Branches and merging